 When false teachers can’t defend their beliefs in the clear teachings of the Bible, they use this (partial) verse as a rebuke.
 It’s taken completely out of context from the Old Testament and it refers to physically harming the Israelite king or prophet.
 This has nothing to do with questioning bad leadership or false teachings.
 It’s interesting to note that cult leaders often use some type of threat to maintain their authority-this is the lowest form of leadership.

 In stark contrast, the Jewish believers from Berea in Acts 17:11, “were more noble than those in Thessalonica; they received the word with all eagerness, examining the Scriptures daily to see if these things were so.”
 If it was good and noble for these Bereans to question the Apostle Paul (who wrote much of the New Testament!) and compare his teachings to scripture (which would’ve been the Old Testament), we can do the same thing with any teacher/pastor.
 Any pastor/teacher who demands special treatment as God’s chosen and untouchable authority is clearly not!
-(Here's another article on this topic)
+(For more detail on this topic, here's a helpful article: Touch Not My Anointed, and here's another article.)

 8. “We only teach the Bible!”